 It probably dates back to the Goldsmiths of Medieval England or the Knights Templar of Medieval Europe, but there’s no need to go that far back in time.
-It’s difficult to present evidence to those who have been unable to break out of the Capitalist Indoctrination Process long enough to have a thought of their own rattle around in their possession-obsessed heads.
+It’s difficult to present evidence to those who have been unable to break out of the Capitalist Indoctrination Process long enough to think for themselves.
 Let’s stick to modern Capitalism and go back to a seminal event that took place between 1910 and 1913 in the United States.

-This event is the planning and execution of the largest crime ever perpetrated on the (non-indigenous) people of the U.S. It was done by an insanely greedy group of predators who were part of a class of people whose wealth was attained through war, weapons sales, drug sales, the stealing and hoarding of resources and most profitable of all – slavery.
+This event is the planning and execution of the largest crime ever perpetrated on the (non-indigenous) people of the United States.
+It was done by a greedy group of predators who were part of a class of people whose wealth was attained through genocide, war, weapons sales, drug sales, the stealing and hoarding of resources and most profitable of all – slavery.

 These obsessed, manipulative men came together on a small, privately-owned (by J.P.
 Morgan) island off the eastern coast of the United States called Jekyl Island to plan this crime.
 Their scheming culminated in a piece of legislation deceptively pushed on an unsuspecting populace known as The Federal Reserve Act.
 It was signed into law in December of 1913 by a class warrior by the name of Woodrow Wilson.

-(The following video shows a checkpoint near the N.Y.
+The following video shows a checkpoint near the N.Y.
 Federal Reserve building.
 This secretive private corporation has their own security who disingenuously pretend to be police – right down to the blue & white cars they drive that look exactly like NYPD vehicles.
 After taking this short video I noticed two large white men in suits appear suddenly and seem to be watching me without making it look obvious.

 The men at these meetings controlled approximately one quarter of the financial assets of the entire world at the time.
 Yes, that is difficult to believe.
 It’s difficult to conceive of such an enormous amount of money controlled by a small group of people.
 Yet, many historians believe it’s true.
 These men had much more money than anyone could possibly need – and they wanted more.
 The were led by Paul Warburg, a German banker who was a trusted member of the inner circle of the Rothschild European banking empire and Nelson Aldrich, a powerful senator from Rhode Island and wealthy financier whose daughter married John D. Rockefeller Jr. Also present were U.S. Treasury Secretary A. Piatt Andrew; Frank Vanderlip, of National City Bank of New York and three representatives of the U.S. financial empire of J.P.
 Morgan – Benjamin Strong, Charles D. Norton and Henry P. Davison.